 Peng et al [10] proposed an AU recognition adversarial network (RAN) based on GAN.
-They used the same domain knowledge and pseudo AU label sampling method as [29], and utilized an adversarial framework to achieve the similarity between the distribution of the predicted labels and the distribution of the pseudo AU labels.
-The main difference between RAN and our method is that RAN only focused the AU recognition task.
-While in this paper, we also utilize the assistance of the dual task of AU recognition task, i.e. face synthesis task, to improve the performance of AU recognition.
+They used the same domain knowledge and pseudo AU label sampling method as [29], and utilized an adversarial framework to achieve similarity between the distribution of the predicted labels and the distribution of the pseudo AU labels.
+The main difference between RAN and our method is that RAN focuses only on the AU recognition task.
+Our method leverages the dual task of the AU recognition task, i.e., the face synthesis task, to improve the performance of both AU recognition and face synthesis.

-Although these four weakly supervised AU recognition methods leveraged the domain knowledge about expressions and AUs to facilitate the learning process of AU classifiers from expression-annotated facial images, they ignored the connections between the task of AU recognition and its dual task, i.e. face synthesis.
-Therefore, in this paper, we propose a weakly supervised dual AU learning method to learning AU classifier with only expression-labeled data.
-We consider the primary AU recognition task and dual face synthesis task, and train them simultaneously.
-We will pre-train a AU evaluation model learned from the domain knowledge about AUs and expressions.
+Although these four weakly supervised AU recognition methods leverage the domain knowledge about expressions and AUs to facilitate the learning process of AU classifiers from expression-annotated facial images, they ignore the duality between the tasks of AU recognition and face synthesis.
+In this paper, we consider the primary AU recognition task and dual face synthesis task, and train them simultaneously by pre-training an AU evaluation model learned from the domain knowledge about AUs and expressions.

 PROPOSED METHOD

-In this section, we propose a weakly supervised dual learning that considers the AU classification task and face synthesis task simultaneously.
-One facial feature vector is converted to AU vector with an AU classifier, and we give the first objective term according to an AU evaluation model learned from the summarized domain knowledge.
-Then we generate face from the middle AU output, this step has an objective term according the difference between the original and the generated face.
+In this section, we propose a weakly supervised dual learning method that considers the AU classification task and the face synthesis task simultaneously.
+One facial feature vector is converted to an AU vector using an AU classifier, and we give the first objective term according to an AU evaluation model learned from the summarized domain knowledge.
+The face is generated from the middle AU output; this step has an objective term indicating the difference between the original and generated faces.
 In Section III-A, we introduce our weakly supervised dual AU learning method and extend it to semi-supervised learning.
 In Section III-B, we introduce the learning of AU evaluation model EMA.

-We learn AU evaluation model EMA obeying the procedure in [29].
-Specifically, we first thoroughly summarize the domain knowledge about the AUs and expressions.
+We obey the procedure in [29] to learn AU evaluation model EMA.
+Specifically, we first thoroughly summarize the domain knowledge about AUs and expressions.
 Then, we sample pseudo AU labels for each expression from the summarized domain knowledge.
-Lastly, we train an RBM prior model to capture the AU distribution and use the likelihood of AU labels as the first objective term.
-The training of AU evaluation model is shown in figure 2.
+Lastly, we train an RBM prior model to capture the AU distribution, and use the likelihood of AU labels as the first objective term.
+Training of the AU evaluation model is shown in Figure 2.